tjFogarty/tj.ie-archived/content/posts/a-signal-in-the-static.md

   - Craft
 ---

-About a year ago I set out to rebuild my site, and being rared on PHP I opted to go for Craft CMS while it was in beta.
+About a year ago I set out to rebuild my site, and being reared on PHP I opted to go for Craft CMS while it was in beta.
 I figured it'd be interesting to learn it while it was still in development, and maybe create my own plugins.

 Haha.
 Jokes.
 I did not.
 I tried, though, but never really needed anything extra.